 Landlords urge strong enforcement of new letting agent rules

-Scotland’s largest landlord membership organisation has urged landlords, tenants and other letting agents to quickly report any non-compliance with new regulations governing letting agents in the Private Rented Sector (PRS).
+Scotland’s largest landlord membership organisation has urged landlords, tenants and other letting agents to quickly report any non-compliance with new regulations governing letting agents in the private rented sector (PRS).

 SAL has welcomed the new regulations and urged letting agents, landlords and tenants to report non-compliance as well as calling on the Scottish Government to act quickly to educate and punish transgressors.